 - What resources or extra support do you need outside of the software?
 This is a hard question to answer upfront, but it's important to make sure that on boarding, training, support, and SEO consultant and/or SEO services are available.
 We get that SEO teams are usually under resourced so having a go-to resource in a Client Success manager is critical.
 At seoClarity, a dedicated Client Success manager is included as well as SEO Professional Services.
 Consider what other ad-hoc projects like SEO audits or content audits, ad-hoc projects, or SEO strategy and roadmaps could benefit your team.
-Make sure there is an option to add-on or note if it's included to have an SEO consultant available to advance your SEO.
+Make sure there is an option to add-on or note if it's included to have an SEO consultant, or SEO Professional Services, available to advance your SEO.

 |Domains / Tracked Keywords||Monthly Investment||Usually an Extra Cost|

 |1 Domain, 2,000-3,000 Keywords||$2,500 - $3,500||

 |Multiple (or unlimited) domains, More than 5,000 keywords||$8,000 and up||- Not an extra cost, but check that you’ll have executive support and influence on the development roadmap|